 We have a CO2 laser for use with all of our surgeries, including our orthopedic surgeries.
 There are multiple benefits when using a laser in surgery.
 It seals small blood vessels, nerve endings, and lymphatics, causing less bleeding and pain, and reducing the risk of infection.
 It also creates better visualization of the surgical field, and reduces the length of surgery and recovery time.
 Because the doctors control the focal size of the laser beam it allows for greater surgical precision.
 Though we recommend using the laser for most surgeries, we allow owners to decide based on their individual needs.

 Anterior (Cranial) Cruciate Ligament Extracapsular Repair (ACL Repair)

-Our doctors routinely perform cranial cruciate (also called anterior cruciate) ligament repairs for dogs and cats.
+Our veterinarians routinely perform ACL repairs for dogs and cats.
 They use a technique known as extracapsular lateral suture stabilization which provides stability to the knee after an injury or rupture to the ligament.
 This procedure involves placing a heavy monofilament suture in a path similar to the ligament on the outside of the joint, which stabilizes the knee and allows fibrous tissue to heal and provide permanent stabilization.

 Once a bone is broken, it must be immobilized for long enough to allow the bones to heal back together.
 For breaks in which a splint or cast is not an option, surgical repair of the fracture is often warranted.
 Our doctors can perform internal fixation of various fractures in dogs and cats, and can assist your pet on the road to recovery.
 There are many different options for treating fractures, and our doctors will help you to determine which is the best for your pet.